'We will keep killing Russians,' Ukraine’s military intelligence chief vows

 U.S. intelligence has attributed Dugina’s killing to the Ukrainian government, although not specifically to the HUR.
 Asked about this allegation, Budanov said, “Don’t continue with that topic.
 All I will comment on is that we’ve been killing Russians and we will keep killing Russians anywhere on the face of this world until the complete victory of Ukraine.”

 At 37, Budanov has a full face, dotted with light stubble and a slightly shorn forelock, possibly to raise his hairline in an effort to appear older.
 He is one of the youngest generals in modern Ukrainian history, and probably the youngest director the HUR has ever had — certainly the most famous.
-Memes of Budanov grinning or his eyes alight in bright red, à la General Zod, routinely circulate online whenever something catches fire in Russia or goes badly wrong for Russian occupiers on the Ukrainian battlefield.
+Memes of Budanov grinning or his eyes alight in bright red, à la Superman villain General Zod, routinely circulate online whenever something catches fire in Russia or goes badly wrong for Russian occupiers on the Ukrainian battlefield.

 After a surprise Dec.
-26 drone attack on the Engels-2 airbase in Saratov, home to Russian strategic bombers, Budanov told an interviewer he expected to see more of its kind, “deeper and deeper” in enemy terrain.
+26 drone attack on the Engels-2 air base in Saratov, home to Russian strategic bombers, Budanov told an interviewer he expected to see more of its kind, “deeper and deeper” in enemy territory.
 According to the Washington Post, the CIA had to persuade Budanov to “postpone” HUR anniversary strikes on Russia on Feb.
 24, including one proposed naval-borne TNT assault at the Black Sea port of Novorossiysk.

 Officially, the HUR claims no responsibility for any cross-border attacks, of which there have been many documented examples.
 It adopts a Mossad-like air of menacing ambiguity whenever they occur.